komietty/unity-convexhull/README.md

 Realtime fast convexhull generator for Unity.

-Since this module generates a mesh, it could be used as MeshCollider input so as to RigidBody Collision.
+Since this module generates a mesh, it is possible to use this as a collider input for rigidBody collision.

 ## 2D Convexhull